kcotias/react-native-animated-input/README.md

-# React Native Animated Progress
+# React Native Animated Input

 Need a beautiful, lightweight and customizable Animated Floating Input?
 Here it is!